 Be prepared with a camera to capture the waterfalls, wildflowers, and scenic beauty of our Blue Ridge Mountains.

-Some general information and photos of waterfalls, trails, and wildflowers are listed.
-However, specific driving directions and trail directions are complete in the book Waterfall Hikes of Upstate South Carolina, available for a reasonable charge at most State Park visitors' centers, local bookstores, outdoor outfitters, retail outlets, and online.
+Some general information and photos of waterfalls and wildflowers are listed.
+However, the waterfall location, specific driving directions, and trail directions are complete in the book Waterfall Hikes of Upstate South Carolina, available at many State Park visitors’ centers, local bookstores, outdoor outfitters, and online.

 Neither skillfully made photographs nor carefully chosen words can fully convey the beauty and drama of a waterfall.
 Scenes of such grandeur defy expression.
 Perhaps this is because a waterfall is as much an event as a place—the motion and the sound of falling water, the thunderous roar and drenching spray, the smell of fresh water on laurel-scented air—these delights must be experienced firsthand.